Senzing/mssql-performance/README.md

 If you haven't already taken a look at the general performance document, please do: https://github.com/Senzing/performance-general/blob/main/README.md

 ## UTF-8 DB
+There shouldn't be any particular limitation on the collation except that it needs to be UTF8.
+Case-sensitive is likely a good idea for performance and in case your Record IDs depend on case.
 ```
 CREATE DATABASE G2 COLLATE Latin1_General_100_CS_AI_SC_UTF8
 ```